This is the content of the pop-over!

 ** Sample images, content may not apply to your exam **

-NBCC National Certified Counselor - Free Test Sample Questions
+NBCC National Certified Counselor Sample Test

 Correct Answer: